 Balance transfers to new cards come with a setup fee.
 This may not be cost effective as it can be a high percentage of the balance.
 Using an offer like this is fine as long as you repay the full amount of debt before the 0% interest rate runs out.

 With any unsecured loan in the uk taken out after February 2011, anyone is entitled to make overpayments of up to £8,000 in any one year.
 You can do this without attracting any penalties.
 If you want to overpay by more than this amount, there is a limit to how much lenders can charge.
 This amounts to 1% of the extra amount, or if you are repaying the loan in full, it is 0.5%.

 To make an overpayment, you should first contact the lender for agreement, and you must give 28 days notice.
 Making a payment without notice entitled the lender to add a further 28 days interest to the loan.
 Check the agreement if you obtained a loan before February 2011 to check you can make over payments without penalties.

 In the not too distant past, many lenders added PPI to the terms of the loan without the borrower being aware of this extra.
 This is considered as mis-sold PPI.
 If you are unaware that you opted for this insurance, you may be able to claim a refund of payments.
 If you are interested specifically in the PPI feature sold with personal loans, Personal Loans Now explores it in more detail in another article.

-So far we have discussed the benefits of personal loans, now we turn to the drawbacks of personal loans.
+So far we have discussed the benefits of personal finance, now we turn to the drawbacks of these loans.

 High Rates Of Interest On Personal Loans